Frequently asked questions

 Why can’t my baby wear smaller hearing aids?

 Behind-the-ear hearing aids are the best hearing aids for young children.
-Depending on your baby’s hearing loss, it may be appropriate to change hearing aids styles when your child becomes a teenager.
+Depending on your baby’s hearing loss, it may be appropriate to change hearing aid styles when your child becomes a teenager.

 How long will my baby have to wear hearing aids?

 Hearing aids are not a cure for hearing loss.
 If your child has a hearing loss and the hearing loss cannot be improved by surgery, hearing aids may be recommended.
-If hearing aids are recommended, your child will want to waer their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds of the world.
+If hearing aids are recommended, your child will want to wear their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds around them.

 Does my baby need to wear his/her hearing aids all day every day?